Install Bloomreach B2B Commerce Accelerator

 Moreover, edit the existing ChangePasswordController Apex class.
 You can just replace the entire content with the one defined below src/main/salesforcecc/ChangePassword.controller.

 The Salesforce password change operation is accessible through the Bloomreach B2B Commerce Accelerator, more specifiically through https://<your_brX_instance>/account/creds URL.
 Once you get there, the visitor is redirected to the Change Password Visualforce Page powered by Salesforce.
 The redirect URL can be customized directly in the Bloomreach accelerator .properties file, more specifically with the salesforcecc.storefront.user.changePassword.url property.

 You can now try to change the password of the user created in the previous step.
 Please visit the brX credentials page specified above and follow all the steps.
 Once that has been completed, please login again using the new password: if everything worked correctly, then you should be redirected back to your brX instance.

 Once you have completed the installation of the additional Visualforce pages and controllers, you are now able to setup all the functionality delegated to Salesforce.
-First of all, you need to open the B2B Customer Community setting, as described here.
+First of all, you need to open your customer community settings, as described here.
 Click on the Administration tab.

-As a first step, please enable the "Customer Community User", the community profile for B2B customers.
-Click on the "Members" menu on the left (as shown in the image below).
-The "Customer Community User" is allowed to log into the Accelerator.
+As a first step, please enable the "Customer Community User" or the equivalent community profile for B2B customers.
+Click on the "Members" option on the left (as shown in the image below).
+The "Customer Community User" is allowed to log into the B2B Accelerator.

-As the next step, click the "Login & Registration" tab.
-Please follow the image below:
+As the next step, click the "Login & Registration" option.
+Please follow the configuration in the image below: